 I’ve probably made 50 batches of these in the last few years.
 Maybe more.

-These muffins are on my list of foods to take to new moms because they are great for breakfast, snack, dessert and in the middle of the night when you’re feeding a newborn.
-Plus they freeze great so you can stash some away.
+These healthy chocolate chip muffins are on my list of foods to take to new moms because they are great for breakfast, snack, dessert and in the middle of the night when you’re feeding a newborn.
+Plus they freeze great so you can stash some away. 👍

 It’s always nice to have chocolate on hand, right?

-I take these muffins to the teacher breakfasts at my kids’ preschool because they’re healthy but indulgent.
+I take these muffins to the teacher breakfasts at my kids’ preschool because they’re healthy but also feel so indulgent.
 I make double batches and I’m sure it would be appreciated if I made a triple batch.
 Maybe next time around…

 Healthy chocolate chip muffins

-Super tasty oatmeal chocolate chip muffins are good any time of day!
+Super tasty and healthy chocolate chip muffins are easy to make and great any time of day!